-The value of BitCoin has mostly hovered between $10,000 and $11,000 or around 40,000 riyal during the month of September which has more or less run parallel with the recent peaks and valleys of the stock market.
-While many Wall Street analysts are expecting the stock market to move forward with less volatility as we approach the November Federal Election in the United States, many crypto analysts are encouraged by the recent levels of consolidation, as the flagship coin is looking like it is readying itself for a nice bull run to end the year.
+The value of BitCoin mostly hovered between $10,000 and $11,000 or around 40,000 riyal during the month of September 2020 which has more or less run parallel with the recent peaks and valleys of the stock market.
+While many Wall Street analysts were expecting the stock market to move forward with less volatility as we approached the November Federal Election in the United States, many crypto analysts were encouraged by the levels of consolidation, as the flagship coin looked like it was readying itself for a nice bull run to end the year 2020.

-So where is BitCoin headed for the rest of this year?
-There are some very knowledgeable crypto bulls who believe we could see a run up to $20,000 or just over 75,000 riyal by the end of 2020.
-While that seems optimistic, we have seen sudden spikes in BitCoin over the last few years although this is baking in a 100% increase in the next three months.
+So where did BitCoin head for the rest of 2020?
+There were some very knowledgeable crypto bulls who believed we would see a run up to $20,000 or just over 75,000 riyal by the end of 2020.
+While that seems optimistic, we have seen sudden spikes in BitCoin over the last few years although this was banking in a 100% increase in the last three months of 2020.
 It remains unclear how much global banking regulations will play a role in the price of cryptocurrencies, but recently we have already seen the EU, United States, and Dubai issuing some proposed regulatory clarity on how financial institutions will handle cryptos moving forward.
 As the world continues to battle the COVID-19 pandemic into 2021, investors may be more willing to place their money into digital currencies that are backed by major banks, rather than deal with potentially another stock market crash.